-- perform research emphasizing creativity, independent learning and scientific methods in a chosen area of civil engineering - apply advanced mathematics and engineering knowledge in identifying, formulating and solving engineering problems - select and use techniques, skills and modern tools necessary for research or professional practice - communicate effectively - recognize the need for, and engage in, lifelong learning - attend to professional and ethical responsibilities
+- perform research emphasizing creativity, independent learning and scientific methods in a chosen area of civil engineering - apply advanced mathematics and engineering knowledge in identifying, formulating and solving engineering problems - select and use techniques, skills and modern tools necessary for research or professional practice - · communicate effectively - recognize the need for, and engage in, lifelong learning - attend to professional and ethical responsibilities

-In addition to meeting the university's general graduate admission requirements, applicants must meet specific requirements of the MSCE program.

-Applicants must hold a Bachelor of Science in Civil Engineering from an independently accredited university recognized by AUS.
+In addition to meeting the university's general graduate admission requirements, applicants must hold a Bachelor of Science in Civil Engineering from an independently accredited university recognized by the UAE Ministry of Higher Education and Scientific Research and by AUS.
 Degreed individuals in other engineering fields or a quantitative science field that is closely related to the sought program field may be considered on a case-by-case basis.